The bridge in Puenta la Reina has elegant lines.

 We never got close to this fluttering ribbon, but it sure captured our attention.

-At last we cruised into the town of Estella.
-There we found a hostel operated by the Church of San Miguel.
-It was a lovely place with 22 bunks.
-We shared a meal of salad, tuna, and boiled eggs with four French travelers on a park bench in the courtyard.
+At last, we cruised into Estella and found a 22-bunk hostel operated by the Church of San Miguel.
+It was a lovely place.
+We spent the evening on a courtyard park bench, sharing a simple meal of salad, tuna, and boiled eggs with four French travelers.

 ¡Buen Camino!